stevana/quickcheck-state-machine/README.md

 varies between runs.
 One can further increase entropy by introducing random `threadDelay`s in the semantic function.

+#### Suggestion for the cause

+As each command is repeated N times as just mentioned, we can get some information out of that.
+In particular, if only some of those repetitions failed, it could indicate that there is a random error happening or that there is a race condition.

+On the other hand, if all the repetitions failed, this could indicate that we either didn't hit the random condition for the error, or that there is a deterministic logic bug taking place.

+Either case will be suggested at the bottom of the failing test case.

 #### SUT initialization

 Some tests might require an environment that is used by the SUT to perform its